protekti/A.D.A.M/README.md

 - **v0.1a** → Version of the training code
 - **1e** → Number of epochs (An epoch refers to one complete pass through the entire dataset.
 The dataset is divided into smaller batches that are fed into the algorithm during training.
 The number of epochs can range from 1 to infinity.)

-From this example, we can determine that the model is named "adam," was trained using training program version **0.1a**, and completed **1 epoch** of training.
+From this example, we can determine that the model is named "adam", was trained using training program version **0.1a**, and completed **1 epoch** of training.

 ### Epoch Categories:
 - **Testing Models** (`< 100e`)